http4k/www/src/website/content/company.md

 type: company
 highlights:
     -   title: Custom consulting from the experts
-        description: No-one knows http4k better than the people who built it.
+        description: No-one knows http4k better than the engineers that built it.
 Get tailored advice and support from the creators of http4k.
         icon: "/images/supportive.svg"
     -   title: System architecture and design review
         description: Get expert advice on how to structure your applications for maximum performance and maintainability.